This potion is legendary! The Potion of All Potential. A potion to realise all that is best in us."

 potential = late 14c., "possible" (as opposed to actual), from Old French potenciel and directly from Latin potentia "power, might, force

-The fourth ingredient of Potion of All Potential is difficult to hear when listening to the game and the word is not shown.
-Harry Potter Wikia lists it as "Formatagoria," but it could be "Fermentadoria" from the Portuguese word "Fermentador" meaning "brewer" or "bubbly," which certainly fits the subject and the character of Potioneer Zygmunt Budge.
-Knowing that JKR lived in Portugal at one time makes me think this is correct.
+The fourth ingredient of Potion of All Potential is difficult to hear when listening to the game and the word is not shown as text on the screen.
+Harry Potter Wikia at one time listed it as "Formatagoria," but the Lexicon once thought it could be "Fermentadoria" from the Portuguese word "Fermentador" meaning "brewer" or "fermenter."
+It has now been confirmed by Harry Potter Wiki from Book of Potions Game Files as "Thaumatagoria" from the Greek Thaûma (θαῦμα), "miracle" or "magic", the same root of the English word thaumaturgy.